loneloon/slots-api/README.md

 ## Installation

-Use [pip](https://pip.pypa.io/en/stable/) to install the list dependencies found in the root of the project
+Use [pip](https://pip.pypa.io/en/stable/) to install the list of dependencies found in the root of the project
 ```
 pip install -r requirements.txt
 ```

 ## Usage

 Run main.py to start the API.
 By default it's listening on localhost:8000.
-Change it to your preference!